Meet the team

 My background is in sociology and I have recently graduated with an MSc in Applied Social Research from the University of Stirling.
 I have a passion for understanding experiences of social inequality and as a result I have developed strong skills in qualitative methods and analysis.
 In my previous role working with PDI I was involved in the Foundation’s Everyone Has a Story action research project which aimed to capture the lived experiences of children and young people affected by parental substance issues and recovery.

-Working in the Foundation gives me the opportunity to understand how on the ground practice interacts with social policy.
+Working for Corra Foundation gives me the opportunity to understand how on the ground practice interacts with social policy.
 I am fortunate to be able to work alongside organisations that are striving to make a real difference to vulnerable groups in Scotland.

 Hellen McLellan – Administrative Support Assistant (CYPFEIF & ALEC Fund)